 Ragusa Sicily, Italy Travel Guide

 Another stunning UNESCO Baroque town, Modica is famous for its ancient chocolate-making tradition.
-The city is dramatically built on two valleys, divided into Modica Alta (Upper Modica) and Modica Bassa (Lower Modica).
+The city is dramatically constructed on two valleys, divided into Modica Alta (Upper Modica) and Modica Bassa (Lower Modica).
 Its rich history and unique architecture define it.

 Frequent AST buses connect Ragusa to Modica, taking 20-30 minutes.
 A direct train is also an option.